Kelly Ripa Is The Latest Person Slammed By Rosie O’Donnell In ‘The View’ Tell-All Book

 Rosie O’Donnell took Live with Kelly & Ryan host Kelly Ripa to task in the book Ladies Who Punch: The Explosive Inside Story of The View, recalling an experience with the morning show host and former All My Children star for an awkward on-air moment with Clay Aiken.

 It was back in 2006 during a period of time when Ripa was working alongside Regis Philbin and the morning show was called Live!
 With Regis And Kelly.
-Aiken has stepped in as co-host to fill in for Philbin.
+Aiken had stepped in as co-host to fill in for Philbin.
 Aiken put his hand over Ripa’s mouth when he couldn’t get a word in edgewise, and in response, she quipped, “I don’t know where that’s been, honey.”

 O’Donnell, who was hosting The View at that time, accused Ripa of being “homophobic” with that statement.

 “If that was a straight man, if that was a cute man, if that was a guy that she didn’t question his sexuality, she would’ve said a different thing,” said Rosie, according to a story by TooFab.

 O’Donnell reportedly stood up for Aiken after he opened up to her about his sexuality.
 He had not formally come out during the incident, which occurred in 2008.

 “I think Kelly Ripa is mean and she doesn’t like me, and she has never wanted to discuss what happened,” reported Us Weekly of the comments O’Donnell made in the tell-all book, written by Ramin Setoodeh.